 - Amount of insurance coverage available: Any settlement offer is necessarily limited by the amount of insurance coverage available.
 Some trucking companies only carry the minimum amount of coverage required by law, while other companies may have multiple layers of coverage, which can sometimes make it difficult to ascertain the maximum extent of coverage available in your case.

-How Does Minimum Liability Insurance Policy Affect My Truck Accident Case?
+How Does Minimum Liability Insurance Policy Affect My Truck Collision Case?

 When you’ve been injured due to a truck driver’s or trucking company’s negligence, you will likely file a claim for compensation against the trucking company.
 The amount of compensation you ultimately receive in your case may be affected by Indiana’s requirements for minimum liability insurance limits for large trucks and trucking companies.
 State law sets the minimum amount of coverage that trucking companies must carry; these amounts include: